-When you have more than one photo selected in the Filmstrip and you’re in Loupe, Compare, or Survey view, changes such as applying ratings, labels, or adding metadata are applied only to the active photo.
+When you have more than one photo selected in the Filmstrip and you’re in Loupe, Compare, or Survey view, changes such as adding ratings, labels, or metadata are applied only to the active photo.

 You can also select or deselect flagged photos in the Grid view and the Filmstrip.
 See Select flagged photos.

 - (Optional) In the Library module, select items in the Catalog, Folders, or Collections panel to display the photos you want to use.
 If desired, specify criteria in the Library Filter bar to narrow the selection.

 You can also select photos using the Keyword List and Metadata panels.
 Click the arrow to the right keyword count or metadata criteria.
 Photos that contain that tag or criteria display in the Grid view and the Filmstrip.

 To select a photo, click a photo thumbnail.

 To select noncontiguous photos in the Grid view or the Filmstrip, click the first photo and then Ctrl-click (Windows) or Command-click (Mac OS) additional photos.